Hekstra-Lab/dw-examples/dfs/README.md

 # Nsp3 Mac1 Fragment Screening

 This folder contains instructions and scripts for processing an Nsp3 Mac1 fragment screening dataset.
+To complete the analysis, `rs-booster`(https://github.com/rs-station/rs-booster) must be installed.
 Here, we
 1. run `careless` with a multivariate prior, and for many values of the double-Wilson `r` parameter on 16 holo drug fragment-screening datasets.
 2. inspect CCpred and difference map peak heights.